stuartlangridge/pubphoto/README.md

 And here's the idea:

  1. You hit this website and it tells you to pick a photo
- 2. It gives you a simple two-letter code and gives you instructions to read out to them: go to this website, enter letter 1, enter letter 2
+ 2. It gives you a simple four-letter code and gives you instructions to read out to them: go to this website, enter the four letters of the code
  3. They do it: it gives them the photo
  4. You say "there you go", they say "thank you!", and another little human interaction is improved with technology without getting in the way

+Concept and written by Stuart "@sil" Langridge; visual design by Sam "@snwh" Hewitt